trashpirate/encode-solidity-finalProject/README.md

 - claim button is not working yet
 - backend needs work to integrate smart contract interaction
 - adding admin panel functionality
+- Transaction Hash Visualizer is currently backend-only, and error handling can be improved.